Student Complaint Process

 - Instructors may not at any time drop a student from their class for “bad behavior”

 Instructors may dismiss a student from class for any of the above listed “good causes” for up to two class sessions (the day of the incident and the next class session) without further authorization.
-Instructors should complete the Disruptive Student Behavior (DSB) Report and submit to their area dean.
-Instructors who have met with the student to discuss their behavior, removed the student from two (2) class meetings/sessions, and are still having difficulty with the student should schedule an appointment with the Director of Student Life for an administrative meeting to determine further actions.
+Instructors should complete the approved online report and inform their area dean.
+Instructors who have met with the student to discuss their behavior, removed the student from two (2) class meetings/sessions, and are still having difficulty with the student should schedule an appointment with the Director of Student Development for an administrative meeting to determine further actions.

-Faculty and staff are encouraged to keep written notes of any incidents, meetings, class/lab removals, and Disruptive Student Behavior (DSB) Report for any disruption, to document the case for disciplinary action.
-Forms for documentation can be found in division offices, on the SJCC Discipline/ Code of Conduct page, and with members of the Student Discipline Team.
+Faculty and staff are encouraged to keep written notes of any incidents, meetings, class/lab removals, and other communications, to document the case for disciplinary action.

-Additional information about the Student Code of Conduct and Student Due Process can be found in the SJCC Virtual Student Handbook and on the SJCC website.
+Additional information about the Student Code of Conduct and Student Due Process can be found on the SJECCD website.

 Procedures Before the Removal